YoelGraumann/YoelGraumann/README.md

 Hello, Welcome to my Github!

+On this page you can see different interesting Data Science Projects I worked on.
+For every project there is a pdf file which contains a summary with explanations, and jupyter notebooks with the code.

 * Classification-of-epileptic-EEG-recordings-using-signal-transforms-and-convolutional-neural-networks - This project reimplements and extends the deep learning pipeline from "Classification of epileptic EEG recordings using signal transforms and convolutional neural networks" by San-Segundo et al., originally designed for EEG seizure detection.
 The core idea is to test the transferability of biomedical signal processing techniques to a completely different domain: music genre classification.